scfx-trading/scfx-starknet-rs/starknet-core-derive/README.md

-# Procedural macros for `starknet-core`
+# Procedural macros for `scfx-starknet-core`

-This crate provides procedural macros for deriving the `Encode` and `Decode` traits from `starknet-core`.
+This crate provides procedural macros for deriving the `Encode` and `Decode` traits from `scfx-starknet-core`.
 This allows defining a type like:

 ```rust
 #[derive(Debug, PartialEq, Eq, Decode, Encode)]